This is a step-by-step guide to connecting a set of Redflow ZCell/ZBM2 batteries to an energy system using Victron Energy components.

 - Use the Tools->Upgrade BMS page to check and upgrade the BMS

-- ZCell batteries should be running the latest released battery firmware (32.18.00 or later).
+- ZCell batteries should be running the latest released battery firmware

 - The latest recommended battery firmware is carried inside each BMS software release